Marius Petipa: Early life and career

-Marius Petipa was born Victor Marius Alphonse Petipa in Marseilles, France on 11 March 1818.
+Marius Petipa was born Victor Marius Alphonse Petipa in Marseille, France on 11 March 1818.
 His mother, Victorine Grasseau, was a tragic actress and teacher of drama, while his father, Jean-Antoine Petipa, was among the most renowned Ballet Masters and pedagogues in Europe.
 At the time of Marius's birth, Jean Petipa was engaged as Premier danseur (Principal Male Dancer) to the Salle Bauveau (known today as the Opéra de Marseille), and in 1819 he was appointed Maître de ballet to that theatre.

 Marius Petipa spent his early childhood traveling throughout Europe with his family, as his parents' professional engagements took them from city to city.
 By the time Marius was six years old, his family had settled in Brussels in what was then the United Kingdom of the Netherlands, where his father was appointed Maître de ballet and Premier danseur to the Théâtre de la Monnaie.
 The young Marius received his general education at the Grand College in Brussels, while also attending the Brussels Conservatory where he studied music and learned to play the violin.

 Just as he had done with his other children, Jean Petipa began giving the young Marius lessons in ballet at the age of seven.
 At first the young boy resisted, caring very little for dance.
 Nevertheless, he soon came to love this art form that was so much the life and identity of his family, and he excelled quickly.
 At the age of nine Marius performed for the first time in a ballet production as a Savoyard in his father's staging of Pierre Gardel's 1800 ballet La Dansomanie in 1827.

 On 25 August 1830, the Belgian Revolution erupted after a performance of Daniel Auber's opera La muette de Portici at the Théâtre de la Monnaie, where Marius' father now served as Premier maître de ballet.
 The violent street fighting that followed caused all theatres to be shut down for a time, and consequently Jean Petipa found himself without a position.
 The Petipa family was left in dire straits for some years.